unicornrainbow/git-spaces/README.md

 # Git Spaces

 Git spaces gives you as many workspaces as you want on a single Git repository.
-This can help when you need to work with multi branches, on and off, and concurrently throughout the day.
+This can help when you need to work with multi branches on and off and concurrently throughout the day.
 Naturally, it sucks to have to be so all over the place juggling branches, but sometimes there's no way around it.
 When your time is divided, git spaces can help to focus on a single task at a time.

 Git spaces creates workspaces as subdirectories of the project directory.
 The subdirectories, or **spaces** can easily be navigated as you would a typical directory structure.